blbadger/blbadger.github.io/smaller-lms.md

 ### Transformers with fewer attention heads are more efficient

-The observation that the flat mixer performs better than many transformers on TinyStories completion given limited compute suggests that perhaps we can get similar performance from transformers if the inter-token information transfer is simplified.
+The observation that the flat mixer performs better than transformers on TinyStories completion given limited compute suggests that perhaps we can get similar performance from transformers if the inter-token information transfer is simplified.
+We have been using 16-headed attention, which corresponds to 16 parallel linear transformations making key, query, and values for each token.

 ### Implications